eandf/notify-cyber/README.md

 ### API

-A lightweight API provides the necessary endpoints for the frontend to interact with the database.
-It handles requests for fetching articles, retrieving configuration data, and supporting the search functionality.
+A lightweight Express based API provides the necessary endpoints for the frontend to interact with the database through Supabase.
+It handles requests for fetching articles with pagination, retrieving configuration data, and supporting search functionality with intelligent stopword filtering.
+The API is designed to run as a serverless function on Vercel.

 ## Features